Introduction to Integration

-If you are lucky enough to find the function on the result side of a derivative, then, using your knowledge that derivatives and integrals are opposites, you have an answer (but remember to add C).
+If we are lucky enough to find the function on the result side of a derivative, then (knowing that derivatives and integrals are opposites) we have an answer.
+But remember to add C.

 Example: what is ∫cos(x) dx ?

-From the Rules of Derivatives table you see the derivative of sin(x) is cos(x) so:
+From the Rules of Derivatives table we see the derivative of sin(x) is cos(x) so:

 ∫cos(x) dx = sin(x) + C

-But a lot of the "reversing" has already been done (see Rules of Integration).
+But a lot of this "reversing" has already been done (see Rules of Integration).

 Example: What is ∫x3 dx ?